 UT<>RCA is our reciprocal exchange program with the Royal College of Art, London (RCA).
 Each fall, RCA sends one third-semester graduate student to study at UT Austin, and we in turn send one third-semester student to study in London.
 Studio Art faculty choose the outgoing student based on portfolio materials from their first year.
 Travel funding, as well as partial attendance and living costs, are covered.

 SOMA Summer, Mexico City

 Each summer we send one student on full scholarship to SOMA Summer in Mexico City, an eight-week program conducted in English for international artists, curators, critics, and art historians.
 The program introduces participants to the dynamic art scene of Mexico City through visits to museums, openings, and artists’ studios.
 Designed to promote intense creative work and open dialogue, the program is built around a series of seminars and workshops led by renowned Mexican and international artists and curators.

-Each spring, as part of the 20+ year Viewpoint Visiting Critics Series, the department hosts a pair of leading art critics or curators for lectures, critiques, and seminars during three concentrated visits over the course of the semester.
+Each spring, as part of the 30+ year Viewpoint Series, the department hosts a pair of leading art critics or curators for lectures, critiques, and seminars during three concentrated visits over the course of the semester.